AlexBritoDEV/AlexBritoDEV/README.md

 # 👋 Welcome!

-I'm Alex Brito, a Brazilian Web Developer with over 15 years of experience building reliable, scalable, and performance-driven digital solutions.
+I'm Alex Brito — a Brazilian Web Developer with over 15 years of hands-on experience building reliable, scalable, and high-performance digital solutions.

-My work sits at the intersection of engineering, education, and strategic thinking.
-I don’t just build systems — I design solutions that solve real problems with clarity and long-term vision.
+I’m the founder of INformigados, a technology company focused on creating clean, efficient, and long-term digital solutions for businesses that want more than just “a website.”

+I care about clarity.
+I care about structure.
+I care about building things that last.

+I don’t just write code — I design systems, improve processes, and help ideas become solid digital products.

 ## 🚀 What I Do

 - Web Development (HTML, CSS, JavaScript, PHP, React, Tailwind, WordPress)
 - Systems Architecture & Integrations
-- Performance Optimization
+- Performance Optimization & Technical Audits
 - Technical Consulting
 - Open-source and collaborative projects

 ## 🎓 Beyond Code

-I am also a Technology and Philosophy professor.
+I’m also a Technology and Philosophy professor.

-Teaching keeps my thinking sharp.
-Philosophy keeps my engineering grounded.
+Teaching keeps me sharp.
+Philosophy keeps me grounded.

+Technology moves fast.
+Critical thinking keeps it meaningful.

-I believe technology without reflection becomes noise — and reflection without action becomes theory.
+For me, engineering without reflection becomes noise — and reflection without execution becomes theory.
 I work in both worlds.

-## 🧠 Core Principles
+## 🧠 How I Think

-- Clean, maintainable code
+- Clean, maintainable code is non-negotiable
-- Performance as a feature
+- Performance is not an extra — it’s part of the product
-- Simplicity over complexity
+- Simplicity scales better than complexity
-- Long-term thinking over shortcuts
+- Long-term vision beats short-term hacks
-- Technology that actually solves problems
+- Technology must solve real problems

 ## 🛠️ Technologies